What is hyponatraemia?

 - nephrotic syndrome.

-- syndrome of inappropriate secretion of anti-diuretic hormone.
-This is due to the secretion of too much anti-diuretic hormone, the hormone which is responsible for managing the excretion of fluid and salt from the body.
-Syndrome of inappropriate secretion of anti-diuretic hormone can be caused by a number of medications taken to treat other conditions.
-It can also be the result of chest infection (pneumonia) or cerebral disorders such as meningitis
+- syndrome of inappropriate secretion of anti-diuretic hormone (SIADH).
+This is due to the secretion of too much anti-diuretic hormone (ADH), the hormone which is responsible for managing the excretion of fluid and salt from the body.
+This can be caused by medications taken to treat other conditions.
+It can also be the result of chest infection (pneumonia) or brain disorders such as meningitis

 - water overload, which can be caused by drinking excessive amounts of water